jackshiels/PlantMonitor/README.md

 ## FlagReceiverMain

 FlagReceiverMain is the script that is run on the Arduino Uno.
 The purpose of this script is to receive serial signals and move a servo in response.
 These serial signals are sent from the Huzzah board.
 The script relies on `<Servo.h>` to control the SG90-HV servo motor, which is activated when a single char of '1' is received through the Arduino's Rx pin.
-Once received, the servo is rotated 120 degrees and back again.
+Originally, the servo was set to rotate 120 degrees and back again on a loop when moisture was low.
+However, some feedback was given to make the flag raise when moisture levels are poor, and lower again after sufficient watering.
+The new code is shown below.
+If the moisture level is low, a '1' serial signal is sent to raise the flag.
+Once moisture drops, a '0' signal is sent to lower it back to its original state.
+Below is a snippet of the core flag raising logic:

 ```
-void loop()
-{
-  // If the serial is set up
 if (Serial.available() > 0){
     // Read the byte from the Huzzah
     incomingByte = Serial.read();
     Serial.println(incomingByte);
     // If activated
-    if (incomingByte == '1'){
+    if (incomingByte == '1'
-      Serial.println("Success!");
+    && angle == 10){
+      Serial.println("Moisture level: low");
       // scan from 0 to 120 degrees
       for(angle = 10; angle < 120; angle++)
       {
         servo.write(angle);
         delay(15);
       }
+    }
+    else if (incomingByte == '0'
+    && angle == 120){
+      Serial.println("Moisture level: good");
-      // now scan back from 120 to 0 degrees
+      // Run the servo back down 120 degrees
       for(angle = 120; angle > 10; angle--)
       {
         servo.write(angle);
         delay(15);
-      }
-    }
-    else {
-      Serial.println("0");
-    }
-  }
-  else {
-      Serial.println("0");
       }
     }
 ```
 ## MQTT and Raspberry Pi setup